 The Friends of the Villa Montezuma, Inc. (FOVM) is a 501-c-3 organization solely devoted to the magnificent Villa Montezuma, San Diego’s amazing Queen Anne Victorian house museum and cultural center.
-Th e Villa is listed on the National Register of Historic Places.
+The Villa is listed on the National Register of Historic Places.
 The museum is owned by the City of San Diego.

 Tours are on Friday, Saturday, and Sunday at 1:00, 2:15, and 3:30 p.m. (details below).

-50 Years as a Museum: In November 1972 the Villa Montezuma Museum opened to the public.
+Over 50 Years as a Museum: In November 1972 the Villa Montezuma Museum opened to the public.
 We are honored to share this magnificent museum with you!

 1. -Adults: $15